rrojan/brightniss/README.md

 ./brightniss <brightness-level>
 ```

-Alternatively, you can add an alias for the script so you can run it from anywhere in your terminal.
+Alternatively, you can add an alias for the script so you can run it from anywhere in your terminal by adding
-`alias brightniss="<path-to-your-brightniss-repo>/brightniss"`
+`alias brightniss="<path-to-your-brightniss-repo>/brightniss"` to your `~/.bashrc` or `~/.bash_aliases`

 ### Flags and advanced usage